 Robert Virding, co-creator of Erlang

-Fluxer's real-time system is built like so, heavily inspired by how Discord works, and is, to a large extent, wire-compatible with Discord's protocol to make it easier to port existing Discord gateway bots to Fluxer:
+Fluxer's real-time system works roughly like this.
+It is heavily inspired by Discord and wire-compatible with enough of Discord's protocol to make porting existing Discord gateway bots easier:

-• When you connect to the WebSocket Gateway, you're asked to identify yourself with your authentication token.
+- When you connect to the stateless websocket tier, you're asked to identify yourself with your authentication token.

-• The "session manager" handles the payload and sends an HTTP request over the internal network to an authenticated API monolith RPC endpoint.
+- A "session manager" handles the payload.
+Rendezvous hashing decides which node on the sessions tier owns your session, and that node sends an authenticated HTTP request over the internal network to the API monolith's RPC endpoint to validate your token.

-• If correctly authenticated, all data needed to build your "ready" payload, and the initial client state, is constructed, along with an array of all guild IDs you're a member of.
-This operation will read from the database in parallel, and hit caches when possible.
+- If you're correctly authenticated, the API constructs everything needed for your "ready" payload and initial client state, along with an array of all guild IDs you belong to.
+This reads from the database in parallel and hits caches when it can.

-• Messages mentioning you are queued for mobile push notifications, and that queue is truncated as you read them.
-If you're away from your desktop and not currently active on mobile, you may be eligible to receive any pending push notifications for messages you haven't yet read.
+- Messages that mention you are queued for mobile push notifications, and the queue is truncated as you read them.
+If you're away from your desktop and not active on mobile, Fluxer may send pending push notifications for messages you haven't read yet.

-There is too much to explain well in one section.
-Once I've tested this architecture in practice with a larger number of real users, I'll write a series of blog posts explaining how it works and the challenges I ran into.
-But kudos to the engineering team at Discord for the inspiration!
+Once this architecture has been tested with a larger number of real users, I'll write a series of blog posts on how it works and the challenges I ran into.
+Kudos to the engineering team at Discord for the inspiration!

 Why choose Cassandra?

-For a long time, ScyllaDB was my database of choice.
-Discord also migrated to it after running Cassandra.
+For a long time, ScyllaDB was my database of choice, and Discord also migrated to it after running Cassandra.
 As of December 2024, though, ScyllaDB is no longer open source software, which is a deal-breaker for me.

-On the other hand, I'm not sure I would have chosen ScyllaDB for Bluesky PBC's infra if there wasn't an OSS version.
+On the other hand, I'm not sure I would have chosen ScyllaDB for Bluesky PBC's infra if there wasn't an open source version.

 So this is unfortunate but I can't blame them for doing what they need to do.

-All databases suck.
-I like Cassandra and I despise it at the same time.
-I still use it because it fits Fluxer's write-heavy, event-driven design.
+No database is perfect, and Cassandra and I have a love-hate relationship.
+I keep using it because it fits Fluxer's write-heavy, event-driven design.

 First, Cassandra makes it hard to be accidentally inefficient.
 You have to think upfront about how your data is modelled and queried, because inefficient queries are either impossible or very explicitly opt-in (hello, ALLOW FILTERING).

 Second, Cassandra prioritises high write throughput, and Fluxer is built to keep reads low.
-Its eventual consistency is an acceptable tradeoff to get that write path.
-When you send a message on Fluxer, you generally only hit the database with a single foreground read to validate your auth session.
-Permissions are handled via RPCs to the Erlang Gateway service, which keeps an in-memory cache of everything needed to compute permissions in a community (called a guild internally).
-Clients mostly read from the database when starting a new session to populate initial state.
-After that, everything stays in sync via the event dispatching system.
+When you send a message, the database does very little: it validates your auth session (a read usually served from cache) and writes the message row.
+Permissions are answered by the Erlang Gateway over RPC, which keeps an in-memory cache of everything needed to compute permissions in a community (called a guild internally), so a permission check is a fast internal call instead of a query.
+Clients mostly read from the database when starting a new session to populate initial state; after that, everything stays in sync through the event dispatching system.

-Finally, Cassandra is a good fit for Fluxer's message rows.
+Finally, Cassandra fits Fluxer's message rows.
 Unfurled links, file attachments, and similar metadata work well as embedded documents.
-Cassandra gives you rich types like sets and maps, along with user-defined types that can be nested, typed, and stored efficiently.
-That means a single document does not need extra table queries or untyped JSON blobs.
+Cassandra gives you rich types like sets and maps, along with user-defined types that can be nested, typed, and stored efficiently, so a single document does not need extra table queries or untyped JSON blobs.

 You mentioned Postgres for self-hosted instances?

-In Cassandra, secondary indexes are typically implemented at the application level using additional tables optimised for alternative access patterns.
-These are maintained on writes (via logged batches), with optional denormalisation depending on how important it is to skip an extra read to fetch the full primary row.
-Materialised views and native secondary indexes exist, but they come with caveats that can make them risky in production.
+In Cassandra, secondary indexes are typically implemented at the application level using additional tables optimised for alternative access patterns, maintained on writes via logged batches, with optional denormalisation depending on how important it is to skip an extra read for the full primary row.
+Materialised views and native secondary indexes exist, but their caveats can make them risky in production.

-Given those constraints, adding Postgres support was simple: I could use a single key-value table without relying on Postgres' relational features.
-In practice, I treat Postgres as a blob store keyed by the same enforced keys as Cassandra, with efficient prefix range queries for listing and scans, reusing my custom Cassandra query builder.
+Given those constraints, Postgres support can use a single key-value table without relying on its relational features: treat Postgres as a blob store keyed by the same enforced keys as the hosted database, with efficient prefix range queries for listing and scans, reusing the shared query builder.

 Fluxer's frontend (have mercy!)

-Fluxer's web app codebase is complex, and it still deserves care.
-The PWA has improved a lot in the canary version of the client, and it no longer feels like the rough first version from launch.
+Fluxer's web app codebase is complex, and it deserves care.
+The PWA has improved a lot in the canary client and no longer feels like the rough first version from launch.
 To try the newest client work, use the canary desktop build at canary.fluxer.app/download or the canary web client at web.canary.fluxer.app.

 Canary has fixed hundreds of bugs and adds major voice and video work: screen sharing with audio, text in voice, DM call fixes, a redesigned input and output device system, more mic processing controls, and DeepFilterNet3 noise suppression.